Teajey/rsvp/README.md

 ```

 ## Features
- - Respects the Accept header and will attempt to provide the data in the supported media-type that is requested.
+ - Content Negotiation.
+RSVP will attempt to provide the data in a supported media-type that is requested via the Accept header, or even the URL's file extension in the case of GET requests.
    - [x] `application/json`
    - [x] `text/html`
    - [x] `text/plain`